WoolyBeastSoftwareLLC/WBSlidingViewController/README.md

 To use:

-1. Instantiate a WBSlidingViewController
+Step 1.
+Instantiate a WBSlidingViewController

 	WBSlidingViewController *svc = [[WBSlidingViewController alloc] init];

-2. Add your front and back view controllers.
+Step 2.
+Add your front and back view controllers.
 If you want to receive delegate messages, then one of your view controllers should adopt the WBSlidingViewControllerDelegate protocol as well.

 	UIViewController *fvc = <...>;